A lot or a little?

 Is it any good?

-Although the plot of FAERIES is anything but original -- bumbling but triumphant humans in fairyland, the rivalry between good and wicked brothers for the throne, the destiny that is true love -- it's a proven product, and many characters in this fairy tale are appealingly sharp and droll.
+The plot of FAERIES is anything but original: bumbling but triumphant humans in fairyland, the rivalry between good and wicked brothers for the throne, the destiny that is true love.
+But it's a proven product, and many characters in this fairy tale are appealingly sharp and droll.
 Kids pay attention, even though the Prince himself is a disagreeable combination of braveheart and milquetoast.

 The production's biggest drawback is the startlingly realistic scenery upon which animated characters float.
 It looks and feels fake, like a bad diorama.
 Fairy tales should transport, but this technique just confuses things.
 When the landscapes are animated, however, they're often eye-catching; spectacular flaring colors of fairyland, and the green rolling fields of the English countryside.
 Here, and with the bright company of fairies, the animators get to impressively stretch their legs.